MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot-issues.md

     The output line `missing /lib64/libc-2.28.so` is related to the previous error in step 2 and it indicates the *libc-2.28.so* package is missing.
 However, the *libc-2.28.so* package could be modified.
 In that case, the output will show `.M.....` instead of `missing`.
 The *libc-2.28.so* package will be referenced as an example in the following steps.

-4. On the rescue VM, verify which package contains the library */lib64/libc-2.28.so*.
+4. In the rescue VM, verify which package contains the library */lib64/libc-2.28.so*.

     ```bash
     sudo rpm -qf /lib64/libc-2.28.so